English-German translations for private clients

 Occasions when private clients may need professional translations

 Private clients may need to have a CV or other personal documents translated.
 They may have worked and lived in a German-speaking country and now need a translation of their professional references.
-In some cases, these clients may require certified document translation.
+Furthermore, clients requiring the translation of official documents for visa applications, passports, citizenship etc. may require certified document translation.

 You may be selling goods on eBay, Amazon or similar online platforms.
 Getting the sales blurb right can save you a lot of time and trouble.
 Employ a professional!